ChanderG/kafka-docker/README.md

 # kafka cluster on docker

-This setup is to run a Kafka cluster on Docker.
+This setup is to run a Kafka cluster on Docker running on a single host first manually, then progressing to Compose.

 ## Images required